 a) When a leasehold is established, you must provide an original copy of the contract of lease.
 If the lessor is a municipality, you must also provide a legally valid municipal decision to lease.

 b) When the leasehold is to be transferred you must provide the original contract of transferral to a new leaseholder.
-If you are buying a leasehold, you must provide the receipts for payment of the purchase price and transfer tax.
+If you are buying a leasehold, you must provide the receipt for payment of the purchase price, file and pay transfer tax.

 c) When another right is processed, you must provide the original contract regarding the use of the right.